lpiccinelli-eth/UniDepth/README.md

 </table>

 Please visit [Hugging Face](https://huggingface.co/lpiccinelli) or click on the links above to access the repo models with weights.
-You can load UniDepth as the following, with name the same as in the above table:
+You can load UniDepth as the following, with `name` variable matching the table above:

 ```python
 from unidepth.models import UniDepthV1, UniDepthV2